Tesla isn’t making a profit, yet it’s considered the most valuable carmaker. Why?

 Download a PDF version of this post as PDF.

 The brain behind Tesla, Elon Musk, is indeed already the stuff of legend.
 And he’s certainly not shy about responding to his detractors.
 Most recently, when investors insisted that he add two more independent board members, he more or less said: “Buy Ford”.
-But indeed, they will be added—after Tesla completes its merger with Solar City.
+But indeed, they will be added—after Tesla completes its merger with Solar City and is easily considered in the top Electric cars stocks in the market.

 When earlier this year Tesla became America’s most valuable car brand, overtaking GM by $1 million in market cap, to hit $50.887 billion, Musk tweeted “Stormy weather in Shortville…” and it must have been from politeness that he didn’t rub those investors’ noses in the fact that despite a close-knit board of directors and despite it not yet making a profit, Tesla is the country’s most valuable carmaker.